PlanetX-Labs/planetx-labs.github.io/docs/features/settings/settings-device-info.md

 This is the user account that has the [Owner](../../concepts/roles-permissions.md) role of the Data Hub.
 Useful in situations where you need your permissions changed on the device.

 ### Joined on
-This is the date the Data Hub was initially set-up by the [Owner](../../concepts/roles-permissions.md).
+This is the date the currently logged-in user joined the Data Hub.

 ## Network
 Under the **Network** group, the following sections are available: